2d1ff1cult/cadrille/data/README.md

 - Text2CAD [train / val / test](https://huggingface.co/datasets/maksimko123/text2cad).
 Text prompts are downloaded from [link](https://github.com/SadilKhan/Text2CAD?tab=readme-ov-file#-data-preparation) and shortened a bit.
 We also provide CadQuery codes for almost all DeepCAD examples.
 - CAD-Recode [train / val](https://huggingface.co/datasets/filapro/cad-recode-v1.5).
 To convert CadQuery programs to meshes before training run *cadrecode2mesh.py* script.

+# REVIEW: ORIGINAL DEVS MAY HAVE MADE TYPO??
+Please note that the below folder structure does **NOT** follow the original devs'

 Overall data structure should be as follows:
 ```
 data